-The Roanoke College deposit for all foreign travel courses is \$300.
+The Roanoke College deposit for all foreign travel courses is \$350.
+In some cases, a course may require a higher deposit.
 The deposit is due by November 15 and is nonrefundable.
 The remainder of the course fee is due by February 1.
-The tuition charge, if applicable, is equivalent to the part-time tuition rate for one unit.
+Any deposit amount above \$350 and the course fee are refundable if funds have not yet been committed or expended on the student's behalf.
+The tuition charge, if applicable, is equivalent to the part-time tuition rate of \$1,832.00 per unit.
 All tuition charges and course fees must be paid in full prior to departure for the course.
-Students attending Roanoke College at part-time status will pay tuition costs for May term at the current rate per unit which will be billed to their student account in April.
+Students attending Roanoke College at part-time status will pay tuition costs for May term at the current tuition rate per unit which will be billed to their student account in April.